 After a DUI conviction, you face sentencing.
 Many states have strict penalties, such as losing your driver's license for a certain period, having your car impounded, and jail time.
 Your sentences will be more severe if you have aggravating factors or are a repeat offender.
 Some states have mandatory jail time for first-time offenders.
 Criminal penalties you may face can include:

 - Substance abuse treatment

 In addition to fines assessed by the court, you are responsible for all costs associated with your penalties, such as substance abuse education fees and ignition interlock device installation and maintenance.

 After a DUI

 Many employers won't hire applicants with DUI convictions, especially for commercial driving.
 Also, a DUI can make car insurance prohibitively expensive.
-The majority of states require an SR-22 form from your insurer after a DUI to prove that you have auto liability insurance.
+Most states require an SR-22 form from your insurer after a DUI to prove you have auto liability insurance.

 A DUI conviction can prevent you from getting specific professional licenses.
 It can also impact your ability to go to college or obtain certain types of funding.
 You may have difficulty finding housing if the lessor runs criminal background checks.

 A DUI conviction can impact your immigration status.
 You may face deportation.